,

 Example

-R+ the set of positive real numbers
+Where R+ is the set of positive real numbers.

-Many-One mapping
+Many-One Mapping

 Here more than one element of the domain can be associated with one particular element of the range.